An MCAD Education

-Our BFA curriculum is rooted by Core Four—fundamental courses that are structured to enrich each student's development as he or she progresses through the college.
-From the first compositions and critiques to real-world work experiences, Core Four is a systematic process that transforms MCAD students into professional artists and designers.
+Our BFA curriculum is rooted by Core Four—fundamental courses that enrich each student's development as he or she progresses through the college, from first compositions and critiques to real-world work experiences.
+Core Four is a systematic process that transforms MCAD students into professional artists and designers.

-Internships are academic learning experiences where students work under the mentorship of an experienced professional.
-Working on-site, students apply their skills to real-world projects while learning about the industry, enhancing their skills, networking, and building their portfolios.
+Most MCAD students are required to complete at least one internship.
+Working on-site under the mentorship of an experienced professional, students apply their skills to real-world projects while learning about their chosen industry, enhancing their skills, networking, and building their portfolios.